sujeeth-kumar/temple-trap-solver/README.md

-# Temple Trap Solver
+# 🏛️ Temple Trap Solver

 An interactive Python implementation of the **Temple Trap** sliding-block puzzle featuring an optimal **A\* Search** solver and a **Pygame-based GUI**.
-Players can solve puzzles manually, request optimal hints, or watch the algorithm automatically solve each level.
+Players can solve puzzles manually, request optimal hints, or watch the algorithm automatically compute and replay the shortest solution.

 ---

-## Screenshots
+## 📸 Screenshots

 ### Level Selection